Get

 Dogs are often indiscriminate about what they eat, so we have to be careful with what types of snacks and table scraps we feed them, as they may contain ingredients that are harmful to dogs.
 One common food to avoid feeding to dogs is onions.
 All forms of onions, including onion powder, are toxic to dogs.

-Onions can make dogs really sick and are extremely detrimental to their health.
+Onions and dogs just don’t mix as they can make them really sick and are extremely detrimental to their health.
 Here’s what you need to know about onions and what to do if your dog accidentally eats some.

 All types of onions, including red, yellow, and white onions, are toxic to dogs.
-Onions contain n-propyl disulfide, which is an oxidant that’s toxic to dogs.
-When n-propyl disulfide is ingested, it causes damage to the red cells that results in hemolysis.
+Onions contain n-propyl disulfide, an oxidant that’s toxic to dogs.
+When n-propyl disulfide is ingested, it damages the red cells and results in hemolysis.
 Simply put, hemolysis refers to when red blood cells are broken down and destroyed.
-N-propyl disulfide also isn’t affected when heated, so both raw and cooked onions are unsafe for dogs.
+N-propyl disulfide isn’t affected when heated, so both raw and cooked onions are unsafe for dogs.

 All forms and parts of an onion contain n-propyl disulfide.
 So, dogs shouldn’t ingest the bulb, flower, or leaves.
 They also can’t eat foods incorporated with minced or juiced onions.
 Foods seasoned with onion powder are harmful to dogs as well.